ti-mo/conntrack/README.md

 Contributions are absolutely welcome!
 Before starting work on large changes, please create an issue first, or join #networking on Gophers Slack to discuss the design.

+If you encounter a problem implementing the library, please open a GitHub issue for help.